BestReviews is reader-supported and may earn an affiliate commission. Details

 Able to convert from an infant high chair to a traditional baby high chair, an infant booster, a toddler booster, and a youth chair.
 Made with a wipeable and machine-washable seat pad.
 Has a three-position removable footrest and three recline positions.
 Has front wheels for portability and locking rear casters.

-Product is more pricey than others.
+Product is pricier than others.

-Some noted tray is difficult to remove.
+Some noted the tray is difficult to remove.

-Some noted product is difficult to clean.
+Some noted the product is difficult to clean.